Porges/ways-to-play/src/games/morabaraba/morabaraba.md

 ## Terminology

+{%aside%}
+Note that in Sesotho, isiXhosa, and Setswana, Um-/Mo-rabaraba can also be used to refer to the game of {%gameref draughts%}.[@MultilingualIllustrated p.
+275]
+{%endaside%}

 The name <span lang="st">moraba-raba</span> comes from the Sesotho language, and is related to the verb <span lang="st">ho raba raba</span> ‘to roam in small circles’,[@SeSothoDictionary p.
 304] so could refer to the action of a mill.‌ In Nguni languages (isiZulu, isiXhosa), it is known as <span class="noun aka" lang="zu">(Um)labalaba</span>, with similar meaning,‌[@GamesBasotho pp. 247–50] and in Ronga, spoken in Mozambique, it is called <span class="noun aka" lang="rng">Muravarava</span>.

-{%aside%}
-There are two different [Sesotho orthographies](https://en.wikipedia.org/wiki/Sesotho_orthography).
-In this article I give the South African one first, followed by the Lesotho.
-{%endaside%}

 {% image
   alt="Two men dressed in warm blankets, gumboots, and balaclava, carrying staffs"